dabonetn/Apple2Card-Dan-CR-Board-/README.md

 ## FAT16/FAT32 Mode
 You can use SD cards with either FAT16 or FAT32 file system as the first partition.
-In FAT mode, the individual Apple II volumes on the SD card must be stored in the root directory of the card and must be named **VOL00.PO** - **VOL09.PO** or **VOL0A.PO** - **VOL0F.PO** (up to 16 volumes).
+In FAT mode, the individual Apple II volumes on the SD card must be stored in the root directory of the card and be named "**VOLxx.PO**", with "xx" any hexadecimal number from **00** to **7F** (up to 128 volumes).
 However, only the file extension (.PO) and the first 5 characters ("VOLxx") matter.
 The rest of the filename is ignored.
-So you can use filenames like "VOL02_TotalReplay.po" to keep your files organized.
+So you can use filenames like "VOL21_TotalReplay.po" to keep your files organized.
 Example directory:

         VOL00_TotalReplay.po